hashintel/hash/apps/hash-vector-loader/README.md

 published to a queue by the `hash-realtime` service and loading it into a vector index powered by [Qdrant](https://qdrant.tech/).

+The vector loader creates the following indexes:

+- `entities`: a collection of indexed entities loaded from the equivalent Redis Stream
+- `entity_types`: a collection of indexed entity types loaded from the equivalent Redis Stream
+- `property_types`: a collection of indexed property types loaded from the equivalent Redis Stream

 ## HTTP Server

 The service listens for HTTP requests for administration purposes with endpoints: